 Ever thought about making your own fruit bars?
-It’s really easy so I’ll show you how to enjoy your own creations with a basic recipe and three variations that our family loves.
+It’s really easy!
+I’ll show you how to enjoy your own creations with one basic recipe and 3 variations that our family loves.

-The third component is the flavoring part which is where you can go wild – or clean out your pantry shelves… Any kind of dried fruit, seeds, chocolate chips or freeze-dried berries add tons of flavor.
-Coconut flakes are great for adding volume when only a few flavoring ingredients are used.
-For even more of a personal touch, consider adding baking cocoa, vanilla, cinnamon, lemon juice or instant espresso.
+- Flavor-adding ingredients: This is where you can go wild – or clean out your pantry shelves… Dried fruit, seeds, chocolate chips, or freeze-dried berries add tons of flavor.
+Coconut flakes are great for adding volume.
+For even more of a personal touch, consider adding cocoa, vanilla, cinnamon, lemon juice or instant espresso.

 For easy reference, simply stick to this rule: All three components – dates, nuts, and flavoring – are used in equal parts.

 Choosing your ingredients is the hardest part.
 After that, it’s only a matter of throwing them into your food processor.

 Tip: Add nuts first because they keep the mixture from sticking to the knives.

 The goal is for the mixture to stick together when pressed between your fingers.
 It should not be soggy or gooey.